Uberspace/manual/source/basics-ssh.rst

 SSH
 ###

-Unlike other providers, the native way create things and work on your Uberspace is the command-line via SSH.
+Unlike other providers, the native way to create things and work on your Uberspace is the command-line via SSH.
 If you are inexperienced how to use this, please first head over to our `SSH HOWTO <https://lab.uberspace.de/howto_ssh.html>`_.